aws-samples/msk-connect-custom-plugin-jmx/custom_module/mongodb/1.10.0/README.md

 **cloudwatch.region** the AWS CloudWatch region

 **cloudwatch.metrics.include** A comma-separated list of MongoDB Sink Connector metric types that must be exported to CloudWatch as custom metrics.
-If left empty or skipped the property in the connector configuration, the plugin will send the default metrics defined in the project. ["records","records-successful", "records-failed","latest-kafka-time-difference-ms"]
+If left empty or skipped the property in the connector configuration, the plugin will send the default metrics defined in the project. ["records","records-successful", "records-failed","latest-kafka-time-difference-ms"].
 A non-empty list of property configuration takes precedence and overrides the default metrics configured for that metric type.

 **cloudwatch.metrics.exclude** Specify a comma-separated list of connection metric types to exclude from being sent to CloudWatch as custom metrics.
 If this property is left blank or omitted, the plugin sends the project's default metrics.
 When provided, all metrics except those listed are published to CloudWatch.
 This setting also works in conjunction with the cloudwatch.metrics.include property, ensuring that excluded metrics are not sent even if they appear in the include list.